- Video: Introducing Solid Food to Babies

 It is known to cause serious allergic reactions.
 Its thick consistency is also a choking hazard.

 Mackerel, shark, swordfish, and tuna have high levels of mercury that are too high to be consumed by children under a year old.
 If your family has a history of allergies to shellfish do not introduce them to the baby.
 Some shellfish like oysters and lobster can cause severe allergic reactions, so wait till the child is three before trying them out.

-Berries like strawberries, blueberries, raspberries, and blackberries contain a protein that infants find hard to digest.
 Oranges or grapefruit are acidic in nature and can cause stomach upsets.
-It’s best to cut such citrus or berry fruit into small pieces, dilute with water and before giving it to the baby.
+It’s best to cut such berry fruit into small pieces and dilute with water before giving it to the baby.
 Observe any reaction before introducing them into your baby’s diet.

 Babies need less than 1 gram a day.
 The baby’s kidneys are not yet well developed to process large amounts of salt.
 Processed food that contains sodium is best avoided.

 Seeds and Nuts (Safe in powdered form after eight months of age )

 Seeds and nuts are normally highly allergic.
 The baby’s airway is small and hence it could also be a choking hazard.

 Babies can have allergic reactions to eggs, especially egg whites.
 These are unfortunately extremely common.